KBicks/CMEECourseWork/Week2/readme-week2.txt

     control_flow.py, cfexercises1.py and cfexercises2.py demonstrate use of
     control variables.
+    test_control_flow.py shows how to use doctest to test functions

-    loops.py demonstrates the use of FOR loops and WHILE loops
+    loops.py demonstrates the use of FOR loops and WHILE loops oaks.py shows how list comprehensions can be used instead of loops

+    Practical tasks:
+    lc1.py and lc2.py show use of list comprehensions and for loops for subsetting data from sets
+    dictionary.py demonstrates how to populate a dictionary from a set tuple.py shows how to extract data and print from tuples

 The Data directory contains files for testing the code scripts.
 The Results directory contains the outputs from code scripts.